 One Chronopost envelope for France métropolitaine (available at all French post offices);

 One online appointment for children and parents.
 Please note that the child or children must be present at the interview.

-105 USD (84 Europs) payable in dollars or Euros Euros for the minor’s passport.
+105 USD (90 Euros) payable in dollars or Euros Euros for the minor’s passport.

-For security reasons, do not bring luggage including large backpacks, laptop computers, or large cameras.
-Security guards will hold small tourist cameras and cell phones until your departure, but there is no storage available for other items — please do not bring them to the Embassy.
+We strongly advise that you do not bring large bags, such as backpacks, suitcases or packages to the Consular Section as there are no storage facilities on Consulate grounds.
+Security guards will hold small tourist cameras and cell phones until your departure, but there is no storage available for any other large items — please do not bring them at the time of your appointment.